Investigational — not yet approved

 How it works

-Activates three receptors simultaneously: GIP (reduces appetite, enhances fat storage signalling), GLP-1 (reduces appetite, slows gastric emptying), and glucagon (increases metabolic rate and fat burning).
+Activates three receptors simultaneously: GIP (enhances fat storage signalling), GLP-1 (reduces appetite, slows gastric emptying), and glucagon (increases metabolic rate and fat burning).
 The triple mechanism may produce synergistic weight loss beyond what dual agonists achieve.

 Timeline note: Phase 3 TRIUMPH-4 data shows progressive weight loss throughout 68 weeks; weight had not plateaued by end of study — suggesting ongoing loss possible with longer treatment